schlafwandler/ghidra_SavePatch/readme.md

   * Select a location for the changed file.
 If the file does not exist, the current executable is copied there and then modified.
 Otherwise, the existing file is patched.
   * Check the results!

+Once you have saved the first patched location, you can select another location, re-run the script and chose the same target file.
+The script will open the file again and apply the second patch.
+These steps can be repeated multiple times.

 ## Project status
 I have tested this script with PE32, PE64, ELF32 and ELF64 executables (all x86), but I would still consider it experimental.
 Executable formats are complex, and I can not guarantee that the script will always work error free.